madees/dbaudio-DS100-Chataigne-Module/README.md

 This container receives one Sound Object (SO) parameters.
 Its Index correspond to the "DS100 matrix input" number, so you can choose which object you want to retreive parameters an control.
 If "Get SoundObjects" module parameter is on, the values will be retrieved continuously at Update Rate.
-If not, you'll have update only when the device sent them to you, generally by answering back when you change this SoundObject parameters with a command, or once when Index changes.
+If not, you'll have values update only when the device sent them to you, generally by answering back a command, or automatically once when Index changes.
 There is a filter for incomings positions: only the one in specified Coordinate Mapping will be stored in x, y, z parameters.
-You can also use and modify thsoe values to send them to DS100.
+You can also use and modify those values to send them to DS100.
-To avoid feedback infinite loop, the rx is paused by the custom module when you tx, during twice the ping-pong time.
+To avoid feedback infinite loop, rx is paused by the custom module when you tx, hold-off during twice the ping-pong time.

 #### - Values>Sound Objects Positions